IT concept and glossary

 We have seen many IT projects come and go because of lacking user support.
 We want an IT enviroment that is simple, easy to maintain, decentralized, and scalable.
-This is why we are using a light weight, decentralized structure rather than a central database server.
-Rather than re-inventing the wheel with proprietary solutions, we build on existing open-source software solutions (Jupyter Notebooks and Python), collaborative software development tools (Git and GitHub), and established industry standards for open data (Data Packages).
+This is why we are using a lightweight, decentralized structure rather than a central database server.
+Rather than re-inventing the wheel with custom-developed or proprietary solutions, we build on existing open-source software solutions (Jupyter Notebooks and Python), collaborative software development tools (Git and GitHub), and established industry standards for open data (Data Packages).

 Data: CSV files (and more)

 Data is provided in CSV files.
 This allows for easy and fast download, as no database is required.
 CSV files are human-readable and can be used by almost any software.
-Note that we follow the international standard of actually using commas as separators (not semi-colons).
+Note that we follow the international standard of actually using commas as separators (not semicolons, as common in Germany).
 In addition, Excel (XLSX) and SQLite files are provided.